Andrei-Mocanu/GraphicsBot/README.md

-Discord bot tha applies different filters on the avatars of the server's members.
+Discord bot that applies different filters on the avatars of the server's members.